zynynyn/VeriMMR/README.md

 <a id="english"></a>

-# VeriMMR: A Verifiable Retrieval Mechanism for Multimodal Semantic Data
+# VeriMMR: A Zero-Knowledge Verifiable Retrieval Mechanism for Multimodal Semantic Data

 > Designed for outsourced services that rely on multimodal large models for semantic retrieval, enabling weak clients to independently verify the end-to-end honesty of semantic encoding, similarity computation, and result ranking — without trusting the compute provider, re-running computation, or accessing model weights.